-Programs to Prevent Domestic Violence, Dating Violence, Sexual Assault, and Stalking

-The Office of Student Affairs, the Department of Human Resources, the Program of Assistance for Students (PAS), and the Employee Assistance Program (EAP) can direct students, faculty, and staff on all TTUHSC campuses (Lubbock, Abilene, Amarillo, Dallas, Midland, Odessa) to educational programs designed to prevent dating violence, domestic violence, sexual assault, and stalking.
+Programs to Prevent Domestic Violence, Dating Violence, Sexual Assault, and Stalking The Office of Student Affairs, the Department of Human Resources, the Program of Assistance for Students (PAS), and the Employee Assistance Program (EAP) can direct students, faculty, and staff on all TTUHSC campuses (Lubbock, Abilene, Amarillo, Dallas, Midland, Odessa) to educational programs designed to prevent dating violence, domestic violence, sexual assault, and stalking.
 These resources are culturally relevant, inclusive of diverse communities and identities, sustainable, responsive to community needs, informed by research, assessed for value, effectiveness and/or outcome, and consider environmental risk and protective factors as they occur on the individual, relationship, institutional, community, and societal levels.

 TTUHSC administers educational programming consisting of primary prevention and awareness programs for all incoming students and new employees, and ongoing awareness and prevention campaigns for students and employees that:

-- Clearly communicate that TTUHSC prohibits the crimes of domestic violence, dating violence, sexual assault, and stalking (as defined by the Clery Act). - Provide the definitions of domestic violence, dating violence, sexual assault, and stalking as defined by the Violence Against Women Act (VAWA). - Provide the definitions of domestic violence, dating violence, sexual assault, and stalking according to any applicable jurisdictional definitions of these terms. - Define consent and describe what behaviors and actions constitute consent, in reference to sexual activity as defined by the Texas Tech University System Regulations, the TTUHSC Code of Student Conduct, and Texas State law. - Provide a description of safe and positive options for bystander intervention. - Provide information on risk reduction. - Provide information regarding: - Procedures victims should follow if a crime of domestic violence, dating violence, sexual assault, or stalking occurs (refer to page 7-15); - How TTUHSC will protect the confidentiality of victims and other necessary parties (refer to page 7-23); - Existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims, both in the institution and in the community (refer to pages 7-21 7-25 and the Important Contact Information found in Section 3 of this report);

-- Options for, available assistance in, and how to request changes to academic, living, transportation, and working situations or protective measures (refer to page 7-22); and - Procedures for institutional disciplinary action in cases of alleged dating violence, domestic violence, sexual assault, or stalking (refer to pages 7-25 - 7-38)
+- Clearly communicate that TTUHSC prohibits the crimes of domestic violence, dating violence, sexual assault, and stalking (as defined by the Clery Act). - Provide the definitions of domestic violence, dating violence, sexual assault, and stalking as defined by the Violence Against Women Act (VAWA). - Provide the definitions of domestic violence, dating violence, sexual assault, and stalking according to any applicable jurisdictional definitions of these terms. - Define consent and describe what behaviors and actions constitute consent, in reference to sexual activity as defined by the Texas Tech University System Regulations, the TTUHSC Code of Student Conduct, and Texas State law. - Provide a description of safe and positive options for bystander intervention. - Provide information on risk reduction. - Provide information regarding: - Procedures victims should follow if a crime of domestic violence, dating violence, sexual assault, or stalking occurs - o How TTUHSC will protect the confidentiality of victims and other necessary parties - Existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims, both in the institution and in the community - Options for, available assistance in, and how to request changes to academic, living, transportation, and working situations or protective measures and - Procedures for institutional disciplinary action in cases of alleged dating violence, domestic violence, sexual assault, or stalking